|Scientific Name||Ambrosia trifida L.|

 Additional Crop Information

-Also in broadleaf crops.
+Also in other broadleaf crops.

 It is extremely competitive for light and very difficult to control in many broadleaf crops.
 A. trifida greatly reduces yield and interferes with combine harvesting.
 The pollen is very allergenic and causes hay feaver and asthma; therefore eradication programs were started in Europe and the USA.